ggmanugg/build_hassio/README.md

 # Install Home Assistant

-One command to install Home Assistant on an Ubuntu Server 18.04 LTS
+One command to install Home Assistant on an Ubuntu Server 18.04 LTS with Duck DNS and Let's Encrypt

 Just setup the server without configurations